 Visual quality won’t be your concern as the resolution support ranges from full HD to 4K UHD HDR.
 Connecting these devices to watch TV on a projector is pretty easy as you just need to put them in the HDMI slot.
 Once connected, your projector will automatically detect the streaming device, and you can operate it using the supplied remote.

 Some devices even support voice commands through Alexa or Google Assistant so you can have a hands-free experience.
 You will also find other streaming devices from MI, Nvidia, Sling, etc., that will also allow you to use a projector as a TV, but the features are limited.

-We can conclude by saying that we hope we are able to help you in your query of “how to watch TV on a projector.”
-We have supplied all the necessary information so that you can hook cable up to a projector and enjoy your football match on the big screen.
+We can conclude by saying that we hope we are able to help you with your query about “how to watch TV on a projector.”
+We have supplied all the necessary information so that you can hook the cable up to a projector and enjoy your football match on the big screen.

 We have briefly described the process which we think will guide you through establishing a successful connection.
 Budget and compatibility won’t be a problem for you as we have offered different types of processes for watching TV on a projector.

 My name is Henry Larson and I have been associated with research and development of projectors throughout my professional career.
 I used all my experience and expertise to create this blog so that I can guide people to get the best projector of their choice.
 For any further assistance, you can get in touch with me through email or comments.